 • The operating system and container runtime

-In practice, this means the machine or container host should have more free disk space than the cache size alone.
+In practice, the machine or container host needs more free disk space than the cache size alone.